 • If your process contains a ‘sticky’ hydrocarbon molecule such as Toluene, then expect significant delay times to achieve a good zero as it will take time for the Toluene molecules to detach from the sample transport tubing walls.

-Further questions about day-day operation of your 400A can be answered with use of the RIGAS 400A Calculator Spreadsheet (PH).
+Further questions about day-day operation of your 400A can be answered with use of the RIGAS 400A Calculator, this can be found on “The RIGAS 400A Calculator” tab next to the “Troubleshooting” tab on this page.

-RIGAS is equipped to diagnose and repair 400A analyzers in our Wooster, OH, office.
+RIGAS is equipped to diagnose and repair 400A analyzers in our Wooster, Ohio, office.

 Please inquire for terms and instructions to ship your analyzer to RIGAS for service or repair.